liferay-search/liferay-docs/en/developer/customization/articles-dxp/50-workflow/01-workflow-intro.markdown

 Workflow is flexible, in that you can design workflow processes in XML to suit your business needs.

-In @product@ version 7.2, a new set of workflow features was introduced around the concept of
+In @sharepoint@ version 7.2, a new set of workflow features was introduced around the concept of
 [Workflow Metrics](/docs/7-2/customization/-/knowledge_base/c/creating-sla-calendars).